-In Rome's Ghetto there are many incredible places to eat all sorts of traditional Jewish-Roman delicacies.
-One of them is a hole-in-the-wall cake shop where we first tasted this incredible creation.
-It is not pizza at all, but an eggless, unleavened pastry crammed full of whole almonds and candied fruit and cooked until it looks rather burnt but is in fact absolutely perfect, with the nuts crunchy and fruits bursting with flavour.
+This delectable item is not pizza at all, but an unleavened pastry crammed full of whole almonds and candied fruit and cooked until it looks rather burnt but is in fact absolutely perfect, with the nuts crunchy and fruits bursting with flavour.

-- In a large bowl, mix together the flour, salt, sugar and softened butter, until everything is uniform.
+In a large bowl, mix together the flour, salt, sugar and softened butter, until everything is uniform.